LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 ### Add the action command fetch handler to the bot

-5. Implement the action command messaging extension by implementing a well-known method to the bot.
-Within the **./src/server/planetBot/planetBot.ts** file, update the `import` statement for the **botbuilder** package to include the objects `CardFactory`, `MessagingExtensionAction`, `MessagingExtensionActionResponse`, & `MessagingExtensionAttachment`:
+Implement the action command messaging extension by implementing a well-known method to the bot.
+Within the **./src/server/planetBot/planetBot.ts** file, update the `import` statement for the **botbuilder** package to include the objects `CardFactory`, `MessagingExtensionAction`, `MessagingExtensionActionResponse`, and `MessagingExtensionAttachment`:

 ```typescript
 import {